tripal/tripal/docs/install/docker.rst

 Tripal Docker
 ================

-Tripal Docker is currently focused on Development and Unit Testing.
+Tripal Docker is currently focused on Development, Debugging, and Unit Testing.
 There will be a production focused Tripal Docker soon.

 Software Stack
 --------------